 Geoff has lectured at the University of New South Wales on commercial arbitration and at the University of Technology Sydney on business law.
 He also lectures at various conferences and seminars.

-Recognised internationally as a leading construction lawyer in publications such as the Asia Pacific Legal 500, Best Lawyers in Australia, Who's Who Legal (2016) and Chambers and Partners (2013, 2014, 2015 and 2016), Geoff has also been acknowledged by his inclusion in 2005 in the "Who's Who Historical Society of Professionals".
+Recognised internationally as a leading construction lawyer in publications such as the Asia Pacific Legal 500, Best Lawyers in Australia, Who's Who Legal (2016) and Chambers and Partners (2013 - 2017), Geoff has also been acknowledged by his inclusion in 2005 in the "Who's Who Historical Society of Professionals".
 In 2015, Doyle's Guide listed Geoff as a leading construction lawyer NSW and in 2016, it named him as a recommended construction and infrastructure lawyer in Sydney.
 In its 2017 and 2018 editions, Best Lawyers in Australia listed Geoff as a leading litigation lawyer in addition to his listing as a leading construction and infrastructure lawyer.

 Geoff holds a Bachelor of Arts, Bachelor of Laws (Hons) and Master of Laws from the University of Sydney.
 He was admitted as a solicitor in NSW in 1977.
 Geoff joined the legal practice in 1984 and became a partner in 1986.